Editorial Style Guide

 spirit, mind, and body

-When possible, use this phrase in conjunction with “in leadership for service to others.”
+When possible, use this phrase in conjunction with “for leadership in service to others.”

 Only refer to the College as Springfield College or the College.
 Capitalize “College” following the word “the” in specific reference to Springfield College.
 Do not personify the College.
 Instead, include the word “the” preceding “Springfield.”
 Be selective and mindful of multiple meanings of adjectives used before “Springfield College.”
 Do not refer to Springfield College using the "SC."

 YES: Final exams are difficult for college students.
 The College has tutoring programs to help.
 He was part of the Springfield College Class of 2012.